This school will bring out the bery best potential for your child, giving them the best chance of success.

 We have offered a wide variety of after school activities over the years – inter alia, Sewing Club, Cultural Cooking, Chess, Choir, Zumba fitness, Performance Eurythmy and Nature Club.
 We are delighted to have cultural activities form part of our after school programme.
 We constantly review which extra-curricular activities we could offer in any given year.

-For Admissions: click here to email an enquiry
+Admission Enquiries Click here to email an enquiry